imanpalsingh/pg-faker/ReadMe.md

   For `product` table, `description `column will get `This will be used`, and all other tables having `description` column will get `This will not be used`

+- `defaultTransformer`: if this is specified, then all of the columns not mentioned in the `columns` and `tables` will get this transformer.
+If this isn't specified, all of the undefined columns are left unchanged.

 You can go ahead and use something like [faker](https://www.npmjs.com/package/@faker-js/faker) or your own custom maskers for complex use cases.

 ## TroubleShooting